carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 host to talk to participants and ask them each for a specific question that they need answering.

-**What if someone asks to join my Community Session session to complete their instructor checkout session and it is already full?**
+**What if someone asks to join my Community Session to complete their Instructor checkout session and it is already full?**

 Participants can email the host and ask to join the session even though it is fully booked.
 It is up to your personal discretion as to whether